-It wasn’t all work at the meeting though!
+It’s not all work though!
 The SIP is noted for its fine program of social activities, including excursions, BBQ and conference dinner, which ends the conference on the last day, so no groggy sessions to attend the next day!
-There was also a fun 5K run/walk to test the fitness of participants.
+There is also a fun 5K run/walk to test the fitness of participants.

-We thought it worth highlighting how very applied work such as the baculovirus insect expression system is underpinned by a lot of basic science, which will probably contribute to future advances in the area.
-The 2017 SIP meeting is in San Diego, USA with the 2018 meeting also scheduled for the Gold Coast, Australia.
-If you are near either of those locations at the right time consider dropping in to hear about some excellent fundamental research.
+We wouldn’t expect any of you suddenly to drop everything and rush off to Tours this week, but thought it worth highlighting how very applied work such as the baculovirus insect expression system is underpinned by a lot of basic science, which will probably contribute to future advances in the area.
+Now where are my running shoes!